DarrenOfficial/simple-modbot/readme.md

 # Hi
-This is an example of a simple mod bot by darren.
+This is an example of a simple mod bot